Oregon Bounty Hunter Guide: Requirements and Steps

 Steps to a Career as a Private Investigator in Oregon

 Once the initial requirements have been satisfied, you can apply for a license as a provisional investigator or private investigator.
-A private investigator must have education or experience in the field to be issued a license; a provisional investigator may be licensed without education (or experience) but cannot supervise other investigators.
+A private investigator must have 1,500 hours of related work experience or an equivalent combination of education and experience in the field.
+Those who do not meet this requirement may apply for a provisional investigator license.
+Those with a provisional license cannot supervise other investigators.
 Continue reading below for specifics on both licenses.

 Provisional Investigator